 - Is pretty responsive

-You would also like to check out our list of best project management software.
+You might like to check out our list of the best project management software.